 Most of the time, if you're around a place that's got gun shops or whatever, you can find, ask someone in the gun shop, you know, where can I get a first aid class or whatever.

-And then the Chinese, I was just like, you know, if we got invaded, we're going to be okay.
+You know, as we were, this Iran thing looked like it was heating, and then the Chinese, I was just like, you know, if we got invaded, We're going to be okay.

-And everyone on the world knows that, that they can't, our population is so armed and ready for hot action that, like, bro, I wouldn't, like, the fiending desire.
+And everyone on the world knows that, that they can't, our population is so armed and ready for hot action that, like, bro, I wouldn't like the fiending desire.

 It's not like people want conflict, but like the willingness to over, like, directly deal with it to overcome it is behind every blade of grass, they say.

-So let's jump to this story from We got this from VentureBeat.
+So let's jump to this story from, we got this from VentureBeat.

 Anthropic says its most powerful AI cyber model is too dangerous to release publicly.